markaren/E-book_cpp/Chapter5/soc.md

 # Separation of Concerns (SoC) in Software Development

-eparation of Concerns (SoC) is a fundamental design principle in software engineering that advocates breaking a computer program into distinct features or concerns, each of which addresses a separate set of functionalities.
+Separation of Concerns (SoC) is a fundamental design principle in software engineering that advocates breaking a computer program into distinct features or concerns, each of which addresses a separate set of functionalities.
 The main idea behind SoC is to divide the software system into smaller,